Manmohan Technical University

-Manmohan Technical University is the first technical University in Nepal, founded by Province 1 Government of Nepal.

-The first and current Vice Chancellor is Dr. Subash Shree Pokhrel.
+Manmohan Technical University is the first technical University of Koshi Province.
+The first current Vice Chancellor is Dr. Subash Shree Pokhrel.

+History

-Manmohan Technical University is the first technical university in Nepal, founded by Province 1 Government of Nepal.
-Manmohan Memorial Polytechnic with well facilitated labs, workshops, classrooms and all infrastructure was overtaken by Province 1 Government of Nepal and transformed into a Technical University.
+Manmohan Technical University is the first technical university in Nepal, founded by Government of Koshi Province.
+Manmohan Memorial Polytechnic with well facilitated labs, workshops, classrooms and all infrastructure was overtaken by government and transformed into a Technical University.
 Different from other universities in Nepal, it focuses on producing technical manpower in the field of Engineering, Pharmacy, Agriculture, Forestry, Nursing etc. from zeroth level to the highest level.
-Under the Province 1 government, the Board of Governers will manage the University.
-This university aims to open and run constituent colleges through out the province 1 of Nepal.
+Under the Province 1 government, the Board of Governors will manage the university.
+This university aims to open and run constituent colleges throughout the province 1 of Nepal.

+Location

 This university is situated in Budhiganga Rural Municipality of Morang district in Province 1 of Nepal.